 Individual and private group retreats are also available.
 What writer wouldn’t want to spend a weekend being cooked for, pampered, and talking about their writing?

 See below for the Summer & Fall 2017 retreats (now sold out) and the first retreat of 2018: February 10-15 in the redwoods overlooking the sublime Pacific coastline at Pt.
-Reyes National Seashore.
-Coming in May 2018 will be a week-long workshop at Craigardan, an 1880s sheep farm - turned - arts center on Hurricane Mountain in Keene, New York.
-In August 2018 a return to Coastal Maine is in the works, and in October 2018 Craigardan will host the first of two week-long residencies framing a 12-month mentorship designed to complete a draft of a novel or memoir in a year.
+Reyes National Seashore in northern California.
+Coming in Spring 2018 will be a week-long workshop/writing intensive in the picturesque medieval village of Sauve in southern France.
+Summer 2018 takes us to Craigardan, an 1880s sheep farm - turned - arts center on Hurricane Mountain in Keene, New York.
+In August 2018 a return to Coastal Maine is in the works, and in October 2018 Craigardan will host the first week-long residency of twothat frame a 12-month mentorship designed to complete a draft of a novel or memoir in a year.
 And finally, November 5-12, 2018 will be Birds & Muses in Sicily: a retreat on the southern coast near Noto.
 Other locales, including Tuscany and Greece, to follow.
 For more information or to schedule an individual or private group retreat, contact me here.

 Kate is the author of the internationally acclaimed Wintering: A Novel of Sylvia Plath, published in sixteen languages, and Cakewalk: A Memoir, chosen by National Public Radio as one of their favorite memoirs of 2010.
 Recipient of a Lannan Literary Fellowship, a Janet Heidinger Kafka Prize for Best Fiction by an American Woman, an American Book Award, and a Prix des Lectrices de Elle, Kate is also co-editor of two bestselling anthologies of essays on motherhood, Mothers Who Think: Tales of Real-Life Parenthood and Because I Said So: 33 Mothers Write About Children, Sex, Men, Aging, Faith, Race & Themselves.
 A founding editor of Salon, her literary essays and food writing have appeared in many publications in the U.S. and U.K. Learn more about Kate’s books at katemoses.com.